dallaylaen/arrow-sm-js/README.md

 # Description

-In Arrow, a *state* is basically a pair of (*name*, *decide(arg)*).
-The *decide* function returns the name of the next state, or `undefined` if no transition is needed, and possibly some additional value.

-The machine itself is a one-argument function with a `state` property.
-The argument is passed to the *decider* of its current state.
-Upon transition, the *leave*, *enter*, and *onSwitch* callbacks are called if they were specified.
+* In ArrowSM, the interface to a state machine *instance* is basically a function that receives an *argument* (also called *event*) and produces a value.

+The current state can be determined by calling the instance without arguments, or via its read-only `state` property.

+* Each instance is composed of *states*.
+Each state has a unique name and maybe *decide*, *enter*, and *leave* callbacks.

+The *decide* callback is crucial.
-The additional value (if any) is returned to the user.
+It produces the next state's name and possibly a value to be returned to the user.

-The machine can be bound to objects, resulting in `this` correctly set in all deciders and callbacks.
+An `undefined` state means that no transition is needed.

+The other two manage the transition's side effects.

+* Instances can be bound to objects and/or used as a method.
+In such case, all the callbacks will inherit the correct `this` value.

-`true`, `false`, and numbers are all valid states.
+`true`, `false`, `null`, and numbers are all valid state names.

+* A `new ArrowSM()` call produces a *builder* object that is used to declare the states, transitions, and callbacks.
+Most of its methods (such as `addState` or `onSwitch`) are chainable mutators.

+The `start(initialState)` method is then used to actually create an instance.
-Multiple independent instances of the same machine can be created.
+Multiple independent instances of the same machine can thus be created.

-`new ArrowSM()` returns a builder object with chainable mutators (such as `addState` and `onSwitch`) and `start(initialState)` method that creates an actual instance.

-Both `sm.state` and `sm()` (without argument) return the current state.
+* Global `onDecide` and `onSwitch` callbacks are applied before and after a transition, respectively.

 That's basically all.